brandontkennedy/css-totb/README.md

 Then navigate to `http://localhost:8888/dist/view/#/`

-The terminal is littered with deprecation warnings... it's fine
+The terminal is littered with deprecation warnings, i'll fix it later... it's fine...

 ## Gulp Tasks
 There are other gulp tasks, but these are the ones to be concerned with on a daily basis